Jimmy2099/torch/README.md

-# Torch - ML Library From Scratch
+# Torch - A Golang ML Inference Computing Library From Scratch

 ![CNN From Scratch](images/02_cnn.png)